-- Daily Team Meetings and Weekly 1-on-1’s – not a new concept given today’s agile workplace environment, but I have a daily meeting with my team and weekly 1-on-1’s with each of my direct reports.
+Not a new concept given today’s agile workplace environment, but I have a daily meeting with my team and weekly 1-on-1’s with each of my direct reports.
 Rarely missed.

 Why I do it? – Bringing the team together for a quick meeting each day offers insight into what is happening within the team, allows us to prioritize the day, and deal with any roadblocks immediately.
 It allows for frequent celebration and communication.

 Priorities are important to make sure employees are focused on short-term commitments they make towards their larger goals.
 I use the concept of “Top 1’s” which is the most important thing that will be focused on that day or week.
-And don’t be confused about this being micro-management, it is a conscious attempt to reflect on working on the most important things and giving me the opportunity to support employees where I can.
+And don’t be confused about this being micro-management, it is a conscious attempt to reflect on the most important things and gives me the opportunity to support employees where I can.

 Recognition requires each employee to recognize a colleague during our team meetings.
 It is an agenda item in our 1-on-1’s as well.
 As a manager, it’s tough to know what the team is doing all the time and it offers me the opportunity to know who’s killing it on the team and add a level of recognition that helps engage and motivate them.